 Meeting frequency is very dependent on the team and client.
 Generally, teams hold weekly or biweekly meetings with their clients.
 Other checkpoints include initial calls to scope out and define the project with our project leads, an MVP demo, and a Final Handoff presentation.

-Fill out our interest form and come in with some initial project ideas.
-Don’t worry about the validity of those ideas - we simply use them as a starting point for deeper conversation regarding your organization during our initial call!
-A detailed application would be extremely helpful!
-Sample Application
+Tell us about your organization and the problems that you are facing.
+Let us know what your vision is and come in with some initial project project ideas.
+Don’t worry about the validity of those ideas - we use them as a starting point for deeper conversation regarding your organization during our initial call!
+While a detailed application would be helpful, we also have a very supportive team that will guide through our process and inform you of all the relevant information that we will need along the way.

 Our Past Projects are the best examples!
 Some other examples include: